angular-schule/website-articles/blog/2020-01-everything-github/README.md

 author2: Dharmen Shah
 mail2: shhdharmen@gmail.com
 twitter2: shhdharmen
-bio2: "Dharmen is a Husband, Techie, Full Stack JavaScript Developer, Foodie, Hindi Pop Music from Ahmedabad in India.
-In his free time he participates on the development of angular-cli-ghpages."
+bio2: "Dharmen is a full stack JavaScript developer from Ahmedabad, India with core skills in JavaScript and CSS.
+He enjoys working with both Angular and React.
+Dharmen contributes to some open source projects and has also contributed to the documentation of angular-cli-ghpages documents.
+By the way, he is a foodie and loves listening to music, especially Hindi Pop music."
 published: 2020-01-13
 keywords:
   - Angular